The complex hyperbolic form as a Weil-Petersson form: Introduction

 \subsection{Acknowledgement.}

-The author would like to thank Prof.\ Gang Tian for helpful suggestions and encouragement during writing this paper.
+The author would like to thank Prof.\ Gang Tian for helpful suggestions and encouragement during writing this paper and the anonymous referee for reading the paper carefully and the very inspiring comments.
 The author is partially supported by NSFC Grant no. 12101361, the project of Young Scholars of SDU, and the Fundamental Research Funds of SDU, Grant no. 2020GN063.